-5.0 ACKNOWLEDGE POLLING
+7.0 ACKNOWLEDGE POLLING

 Since the device will not acknowledge during a write cycle, this can be used to determine when the cycle is complete (this feature can be used to maximize bus throughput).
 Once the stop condition for a write command has been issued from the master, the device initiates the internally timed write cycle.
 ACK polling can be initiated immediately.
 This involves the master sending a start condition followed by the control byte for a write command (R/W = 0).
 If the device is still busy with the write cycle, then no ACK will be returned.
+If no ACK is returned, then the start bit and control byte must be re-sent.
 If the cycle is complete, then the device will return the ACK and the master can then proceed with the next read or write command.
-See Figure 5-1 for flow diagram.
+See Figure 7-1 for flow diagram.

-FIGURE 5-1: ACKNOWLEDGE POLLING FLOW
+FIGURE 7-1: ACKNOWLEDGE POLLING FLOW